solowan/solowan/README.md

 SoloWAN is a project of the Center for Open Middleware (COM) of Universidad Politécnica de Madrid which aims to experiment with open-source based WAN optimization solutions.

+The documentation of SoloWAN can be consulted on the [project wiki](https://github.com/solowan/solowan/wiki).

-The wiki include the documentation of the project.
+wiki include the documentation of the project.
 The table of contents is the following:

 1. [Home](https://github.com/solowan/solowan/wiki)